Payne-in-Bahrain/u2_homework_Mongoose_Planet_Builder_Pt_1/README.md

 👉 Refer to `mongoose-movies` as needed!

-1. Use express generator to create a `mongoose-flights` project.
+1. Use express generator to create a `mongoose-planets` project.
 Be sure to install the Node modules after you `cd` into the project by running the command `npm i`.

 2. Rename **app.js** to **server.js** and make the necessary change inside of `bin/www`.